 Business formation turnaround times vary considerably from state to state.
 Maryland usually processes paper filings within 4-6 weeks and electronic filings within 7-10 business days.
 Expedited processing for paper filings will speed up your service to 7-10 business days for a $50 fee.

 How many small businesses are there in Maryland today?

 There are currently more than 604,000 small businesses currently operating in Maryland, comprising all but 0.5% of businesses in the state.
 Just under half of Maryland’s workforce is employed by one of these businesses.

 What are the top official state resources for entrepreneurs?

 The state actually offers a Business Resources Page that indexes all of the best resources in the state, from tax insight to insurance and licensing and everything in between.
 Not all states actually sponsor these pages on a government website, so it’s actually quite helpful that they offer it.

 What sets Maryland apart when it comes to forming businesses?

 One of the biggest “what ifs” for a lot of entrepreneurs is if the business will survive the first few years after formation.
-However, the prospects in Maryland are pretty good: Maryland actually ranks in 7th place nationwide for the best early start-up survival rates.
-The state also is a great place to live, boasting the 6th best quality of life.
+However, the prospects in Maryland are pretty good: Maryland actually ranks in seventh place nationwide for the best early startup survival rates.
+The state also is a great place to live, boasting the sixth-best quality of life.

 What else can online business formation companies do?